benawad/how-to-debug-cookies/README.md

 ### domain

-If you refresh your browser and the cookie disapears this fix is for you.
+If you refresh your browser and the cookie disappears this fix is for you.

 You'll need a custom domain and when you create your cookie set that as the domain with a period in front: